 Now that it is a decade of all these technologies and stuff, there are a few things that haven’t changed yet.
 Reading books is one of them.
-Well, books have always been the key to one’s insight to knowledge and we all have read at least one book in our life time.
+Well, books have always been the key to one’s insight into knowledge and we all have read at least one book in our lifetime.
 Now here is a list of a few non-fiction books you might want to read before you kick the bucket:

 A Feminine Mystique – By Betty Friedan

 In the era of the blooming feminism concept, The Feminine Mystique is quite an interesting book to start with.
 First published in 1963, this book by Betty Friedan deals with the amusing beginning of feminism in the United States.
 Friedan, a student of Smith College, was asked to interview her college mates for their 15th Anniversary Reunion, where she found out that almost every woman she talked with wasn’t quite happy about their lives despite having all the luxuries in their lives.
 This led Friedan to a deep digging into the matter and she started interviewing other suburban housewives.
 However, she found out that this was not only a problem of a small group of women but almost everyone was facing the same.
 Initially, she wanted to publish an article about this topic but no magazines wanted to publish the same.
 Eventually, Friedan published her own book.
 Well, we are glad that there is something we can look up to when we need some answers about Feminism.

 I Know Why the Caged Bird Sings – By Maya Angelou